 B. Public Threat

-An animal control violation shall be deemed a "Public Threat" if it harms or threatens to harm humans or animals.
 Pet owners shall provide effective care and control of their animals to prevent them from becoming a "Public Threat".

 Depending on severity of the violation, "Public Threat" infractions are divided into two categories: Category 1 and Category 2.